WHAT IS CAPITAL GAINS TAX?

-The current charge rate for CGT is 10% for basic rate taxpayers (reduced from 18%).
+The current charge rate for CGT on most assets (excluding residential property) is 10% for basic rate taxpayers (reduced from 18%).
 The rate jumps up to 20% for taxpayers who fall into the higher rate tax band (reduced from 28%).

 There was one primary driver to the introduction of Capital Gains Tax in the United Kingdom.
-It was the rapid growth in property values post World War II.
+In fact, it was the rapid growth in property values post World War II.